losamtz/axis-acap-tip-workshop/webserver-proxy/README.md

 - How to publish it externally through the ACAP reverseProxy (manifest).
 - How to persist configuration with AXParameter.
 - How to build JSON endpoints using Jansson.
-- What changes when moving from single-threaded to multi-threaded HTTP handling.

 ## High-level Architecture
 ```